 '''

-buildbot.util.asyncSleep(secs)
+buildbot.util.asyncSleep(secs, reactor=None)

 '''

 Yield a deferred that will fire with no result after secs seconds.
 This is the asynchronous equivalent to time. sleep, and can be useful in tests.

-'''
+In case a custom reactor is used, the reactor parameter may be set.
+By default, twisted.internet.reactor is used.

 buildbot.util.stripUrlPassword(url)

-'''

-'''

 Parameters url - a URL

-'''